jetzlstorfer/fhhgb2024/README.md

 ❤️ User [@awenzelhuemer](https://github.com/awenzelhuemer) liked the session and rated the repo with a star ⭐

 ❤️ User [@gedlbauer](https://github.com/gedlbauer) liked the session and rated the repo with a star ⭐

+❤️ User [@jakobLammel](https://github.com/jakobLammel) liked the session and rated the repo with a star ⭐